vitiral/trfl/README.md

 keep track of where the root node is stored.

-All GCRef's contain a "second" reference to use when the first is Garbage collectoed.
+All GCRef's contain a "second" reference to use when the first is Garbage collected.
 A node will only be updated once, as the GC will wrap around to clean it up (setting to the `first` reference) before it needs to be updated again.